milonmaze/privacy-terms-observatory/www.instructure.com/privacy/institutions-educators.md

 Skip to main content
 Institutions & Educators Privacy | FAQ

 Welcome!
-We’ve created this page to provide answers to questions that you might have about our privacy practices and the Canvas Learning Management System.
+We’ve created this page to provide answers to questions that you might have about our privacy practises and the Canvas LMS, our virtual learning platform.
 You can review our complete Product Privacy Policy for Canvas users here.

 What is Canvas and who is Instructure?

-Canvas is a cloud-based Internet accessible learning management system used by your institution to facilitate positive learning outcomes.
+Canvas is a cloud-based Internet accessible virtual learning platform used by your institution to facilitate positive learning outcomes.
 Canvas is provided by Instructure Inc., (“Instructure”) as a service provider to your institution.
 Canvas is used by instructors, educators, staff, administrators, parents, and students (collectively “users”) to provide and engage with e-learning courses and related content.
 Instructure only collects data as necessary to ensure the functionality and usability of Canvas.

 What Data does Canvas collect?